devozs/blog-frontend/content/blog/continuence-deployment-flux.md

 To accomplish this, we'll leverage FluxCD as our chosen GitOps tool.
 Within FluxCD, we will make use of several automation capabilities, including image policies, image automation, and more.

 ::InfoBox{type="warning"}
-Make sure to install [FluxCD CLI and prerequisites ](https://fluxcd.io/flux/installation/)
+Make sure to install [FluxCD CLI and other prerequisites ](https://fluxcd.io/flux/installation/)
 ::

 ## Repository Structure